Badgerati/Pode.Web/docs/index.md

 * Create line, bar, pie, and doughnut charts
 * Support for forms, with all kinds of input elements
 * Show toast messages on the page, or send desktop notifications
-* Display data in tables, with pagination, sorting and filtering
+* Display data in tables, with pagination, sorting, and filtering
 * Use a stepper for a more controlled flow of form input
 * Or, use a tabs layout for your pages!
 * Show or write code via the Monaco editor (still WIP)
-* Render code in code-blocks with code highlighting!
+* Render code in code blocks with code highlighting!
 * Support for Light, Dark, Terminal, and custom themes

 ## 📦 Libraries